censortracker/censortracker/README.md

 Censor Tracker requires the following permissions:

-- `alarms` to support periodic tasks, such as database synchronization
+- `alarms` — Enables periodic tasks such as database synchronization and re-requesting the list of proxy servers.
-- `activeTab` to detect IDO websites
+- `activeTab` — Detects IDO websites (primarily relevant for Russian users).
-- `management` to be able to detect permission conflicts (e.g. with other extensions)
+- `management` — Identifies permission conflicts (e.g., with other extensions).
-- `notifications` to show notifications
+- `notifications` — Displays notifications.
-- `proxy` to configure and use Censor Tracker proxy servers
+- `proxy` — Configures and utilizes Censor Tracker proxy servers.
-- `storage` to save preferences
+- `storage` — Saves user preferences.
-- `unlimitedStorage` to save the database of blocked websites (there are a lot of them)
+- `unlimitedStorage` — Stores the database of blocked websites (due to its large size).
-- `webNavigation` for handling requests
+- `webNavigation` — Manages and monitors web requests.
-- `http://*/*` and `https://*/*` to proxy any website, retrieve the list of proxy servers, and detect the user's country (required for country-specific proxying)
+- `http://*/*` and `https://*/*` — Allows website proxying, retrieval of proxy server lists, and user country detection (required for country-specific proxying).

 Requirements
 ============